JakubesP/deta-rust/README.md

 cargo test --test drive
 ```

-:warning: Note, make sure that the database or drive under test does not contain any relevant data :warning:
+⚠️ Note, make sure that the database or drive under test does not contain any relevant data ⚠️

 ## License